Multi-Donor Programme on Freedom of Expression and Safety of Journalists

 Protecting freedom of expression and the safety of journalists who work to disseminate information is of great concern to us all.
 A silenced journalist mutes the voices of the people and curbs their right to know.
 In light of this threat to the fundamental right to freedom of expression, UNESCO is working around the globe to support journalists and help build peaceful, just and inclusive societies.

-UNESCO’s Multi-Donor Programme for Freedom of Expression and Safety of Journalists is open to contributions.
+UNESCO’s Multi-Donor Programme on Freedom of Expression and Safety of Journalists is open to contributions.
 The programme’s inherent flexibility means interventions can be designed and implemented where they are needed most and can be scaled to have the greatest impact.

 The digital age has created openings for new forms of democratic pluralism; women journalists are able to develop an online presence liberated from newsroom hierarchies, and citizen journalists and activists have access to modes of mass communicating that were previously unthinkable.
 At the same time, we sare witnessing the rise of ‘fake news’ stories that shroud the truth and muddy information.
 Social media algorithms create virtual echo chambers while governments continue to shut down the Internet, notably before elections.
 Journalists are under wide-ranging attack, facing rising violence.
 UNESCO’s work in strengthening the rule of law and justice for journalists is crucial in safeguarding freedom of expression and freedom of information.